HISTORY OF THE MCDC

-The group was registered as a Self Help Group with the Government of Kenya’s Ministry of Culture and Social Services by Vincent Atitwa in 2005 and originally called ‘Brother’s Self Help Group’.
-Vincent, the founder of the group, is a native of Munami who studied water engineering in Nairobi before returning to his community.
-In Nairobi, Vincent saw how urban Community Organizations were helping alleviate poverty, which inspired him to found Brothers Self Help Group when he returned home to Matungu district.
-From its inception, the group’s vision was to help improve the livelihoods of members, but they understood that their livelihoods were not separate from the livelihood of the greater community.
+In 2005 Vincent Atitwa registered a Self Help Group with the Government of Kenya’s Ministry of Culture and Social Services, called “Brother’s Self Help Group”.
+Vincent is a native of Munami and studied Water Engineering in Nairobi before returning to his rural community.
+Inspired by how urban Community Organizations were helping alleviate poverty in Nairobi, Vincent founded the Brothers Self Help Group.
+From its inception, the group’s vision was to help improve the livelihoods of members, but they understood that their livelihoods were interconnected with the livelihood of the greater community.

-The organization is headed by a management board that includes the chairperson, secretary, treasurer, organizing secretary and charitable commissioner.
-The management is elected by the membership at the Annual General Meeting on a bi-annual basis.
+The MCDC’s management board includes a Chairperson, Secretary, Treasurer, Organizing Secretary and Charitable Commissioner.
+The management is elected by organization membership at the Annual General Meeting on a bi-annual basis.
 Membership is open to any member of the community who satisfies the minimum requirements for membership as laid out in the bylaws of the organization.
 Matungu Community Development Charity is committed to a policy of non-discrimination based on race, gender, physical disability, literacy or economic standing in its membership application process.

 The MCDC has actively sought and received help in the design of its management structure and its fundraising techniques, training in the use of internet and computers, marketing and HIV/AIDS prevention.
 Volunteer assistance has come from both Kenya and abroad.

 To inquire about becoming a volunteer with Matungu Community Development Charity, send an email to us with the subject line ‘volunteer opportunity?’
 You can find our email on the Location and Contact section of this web site.